Holm Arno Leonhardt

-Holm Arno Leonhardt -- sometimes abbreviated to Holm A. Leonhardt, born October 12, 1952—is a German scientist in the fields of International Relations and economic history, especially in the realm of cartel history and theory.
+Holm Arno Leonhardt (sometimes abbreviated to Holm A. Leonhardt; born 12 October 1952) is a German scientist in the fields of International Relations and economic history, especially in the realm of cartel history and theory.
 He was born in Manila (Philippines) the son of Brigitte and Arno Leonhardt.
 Arno became a German expatriate since 1930, moving up the career ladder from accountant to vice director in the branch office of an American paper machine company in Manila.
 Brigitte came from a liberal merchant family in Saxony (Germany) holding critical distance to the Nazi regime.

 Education and early scientific work

 Leonhardt studied politics, sociology, economic theory and public law at the German universities of Göttingen and Hannover.
 In 1983, he completed his PhD at University of Bremen with a work on «political conflicts in the European Community 1950–1983».
 Subsequently, he published a number of subject-related articles.

 Professional life as an academic librarian

 To make a living, Leonhardt started to be educated and to work as an academic librarian (1985–2018).
-His professional thesis of 1987 was about the distinction of archival, librarian und museum materials.
+His professional thesis of 1987 was about the distinction of archival, librarian and museum materials.
 Since 1989 he was occupied at the Library of Hildesheim University, where he more and more concentrated on subject cataloguing.
 2015–2018, he created a new type of library classification for cultural studies to be able to classify books according to a multiple-arts cultural aesthetics.